How To Generate Hundreds Of Leads Monthly

 Your own results and the speed at which you build your lists will be determined by a number of factors including your actual offer, how well you set up your capture pages, how well you implement each of these strategies, how much traffic you drive to your capture pages or blog, etc…

-So let’s get started on learning the exact methods I use to build my own lists.
+So let’s get started on learning the exact methods I use to build my own lists and generate hundreds of leads monthly.
 It will be your call to determine which of these methods you use and how deeply you are committed to these strategies for building your own lists.
 Some of these strategies may not be suited to your particular industry.
 Think of this as a starting point which may lead you to even more options for driving traffic to your capture pages and sites.